 ITACA is a trans-atlantic collaboration between eminent Italian and Canadian musicians in the field of avant-jazz and improvised music.
 Their music is dynamic, rhythmic and rich with improvisatory possibilities.
 Alessandro Fedrigo (bass) and Nicola Fazzini (sax) have performed at the Toronto Jazz Festival with Nick Fraser, and with François Houle at the Vancouver Jazz Festival.
 Strong from these meetings, these four musicians decided to join forces to form a unique international collaboration.
-Featuring new works composed especially for a Canadian tour in 2019, the group will be touring extensive in European in the fall of 2019.
+Featuring new works composed especially for a Canadian tour in 2019, the group will be touring extensive in European for 2020

 Alessandro Fedrigo, Bass